-Time Frame: Landlords are required to refund security deposits within a specific time frame.
-In Alabama, landlords have 60 days after lease termination and delivery of possession to deliver the refunded security deposit in full or in partial minus any deductions.
+Time Frame: In Alabama, landlords have 60 days after lease termination and delivery of possession to deliver the refunded security deposit in full or in partial minus any deductions.
 They must return a tenant’s security deposit by first-class mail to the address provided in writing by the tenant.

-No valid mailing address: In the instance that the tenant fails to provide a valid forwarding address, the landlord is required to deliver the deposit and/or itemized accounting by first class mail to the last known address of the tenant.
+No Valid Mailing Address: If the tenant fails to provide a valid forwarding address, the landlord is required to deliver the deposit and itemized accounting by first class mail to the last known address of the tenant.
 If a last known address is not available, it must be delivered to the tenant at the address of the rental property.

 Unclaimed Deposits: After 90 days if any deposit is unclaimed by the tenant, or if the tenant fails to cash the check for the deposit, the tenant forfeits his/her right to the deposit.
 It is the responsibility of the tenant to provide the landlord with a valid forwarding address.

-Receipt: if deductions are made, an itemized written receipt must accompany the refund and serves to provide the tenant with the exact reasons that the landlord has withheld all or part of the security deposit.
+Receipt: If deductions are made, a written itemized receipt must accompany the refund and shall serve to provide the tenant with the exact reasons that the landlord has withheld all or part of the security deposit.
 It should include the specific damage caused by the tenant and the estimated cost to repair.